ItsAditya-xyz/4CardsCrypto/README.md

 After the win screen, players can click "Restart Game" to shuffle and begin a new round

 Let me know if you'd like to show these in-game via a rules button or modal!

+Bugs in current game:

+- when card is distributed, not all players are seeing the same player as first mover